ned14/pcpp/Readme.rst

    is supposed to be evaluated as false in the C preprocessor, but it will be evaluated as true under this implementation.
 To be honest if your preprocessor logic is relying on those sorts of behaviours, you should rewrite it.
-   For reference, unsigneds are mapped to long (signed) integers in Python, as are long longs.
  - Without a back tracking parser, the C ternary operator is hard to accurately convert into a Python ternary operation, so you need to help it by using one of these two forms: